HenrikSamuelsson/c-coding-standard/new-version/rule-006/rule-006.md

-# Rule 6 - Subtraction Between Pointers
+# Rule 6 - Pointer Subtraction

-Subtraction between pointers shall only be with pointers that address elements within an single array.
+Subtraction between pointers shall only be with pointers that address elements within one single array.

 ## Non-compliant